Mindful Leadership - How mindful leadership succeeds

 It is our personal choice in which energy we are and whether or not we allow ourselves to be drained of energy - even if it takes some practice:

-Take a few minutes and think about what activities, situations, encounters with people you had today.
+Take a few minutes and think about what activities, situations, and encounters with people you had today.
 How was your energy level, how did your body feel, what emotions were there?

 This will give you a good overview of which situations, activities, people give you energy - i.e. fill your energy tank - and which take energy away from you.